 That race was really the last of its kind in the Games.
 Until then, it was permissible for breaststrokers to bring their arms back from their frontal spear above the water.
 This approach, dubbed the ‘butterfly’ technique, became popular after the war; at the 1948 Olympics, it was favoured by all seven finalists, including Davies.
 After the 1952 Games, the butterfly stroke and the classic breaststroke were separated into different events.

 Davies went on to become a US citizen, graduating from the University of California at Los Angeles School of Law, and practiced law in Los Angeles until 1986.
 Davies was appointed to the US Federal Bench by President Ronald Reagan.
-He served on the United States District Court, in the Central District of California until his retirement in July 1998, but practices privately to this day.
+He served on the United States District Court, in the Central District of California until his retirement in July 1998.